patrickfatrick/gregorian/README.md

 #Gregorian
-"A micro library for converting and displaying dates"
+"A micro library for converting and displaying dates".

+----- CURRENTLY A WORK IN PROGRESS AND NOT RECOMMENDED FOR USE JUST YET. -----

 >reform |riˈfôrm|
 >verb [ with obj. ]